FMCSA’s Safety Management Cycle

 According to the FMCSA, safety can be achieved within your organization by putting this model in place.
-In fact, the agency recently trained 1000+ Federal and State Partner employees on this improved investigative process.
+In fact, the agency trained 1000+ Federal and State Partner employees on this improved investigative process.
 The SMC moves beyond identifying what the safety violation is to why the safety performance issue is occurring so motor carriers can develop or refine policies, practices and operations to improve their safety performance.

 Under the Safety Management Cycle, you develop processes that incorporate safety into every aspect of your operation.
 Because of this, use of the model may also improve your motor carrier's bottom line by: